aayzhao/COMP211-Labs/README.md

 Simple "Hello, World" lab.

 ## Lab 01
 Basic string library function implmentations.
-Part 1 is Convert strings to lowercase, Part 2 is very rudimentary text justification and truncation, using stdio.h functions.
+Part 1 is converting strings to lowercase, Part 2 is very rudimentary text justification and truncation, using stdio.h functions.

 ## Lab 02
 Lab dealing with binary operations.
 Part 1 is converting ints to 16-bit